 Tip: With the idle hand, reach down toward your foot so that the shoulder is pulled down, away from your head.
 Slide that hand under your hip to stabilize the shoulder.
 This position will make a notable difference in your ability to stretch the side of the neck.

-Feeling some sensation into your torso and arm?
+Feeling some sensation going into your torso and arm?
 Getting some sensation into the scalene referral areas is a good sign.
 It doesn’t always happen but it indicates that the trigger points are activated by the stretch.
 It doesn’t happen as much when you use the ice, as ice inhibits that irritation generated by trigger points.
 Most commonly, people feel it in the hand and upper back.

-Tony Preston has a practice in Atlanta, Georgia where he sees clients.
-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written materials and instructed classes since the mid-90s.
+This includes anatomy, trigger points, cranial, and neuromuscular.